daavidee/hexapod/README.md

 <h1>Note: This project is a work in progress.</h1>
 <h2>About</h2>
 This project is based around Python and the <a href="http://en.wikipedia.org/wiki/Raspberry_Pi">Raspberry Pi</a>.
 It is a 6-legged (hexapod) robot with 3 degrees of freedom per leg.
-Currently it can walk, interface with a PS3 controller, stream 1080p30 video with minimal cpu load and talk via a TTS engine and on-board speaker.
-Ultrasonic sensing for object detection, facial recognition using the camera with <a href="http://opencv.org/">OpenCV</a>, full integration of all features and more are underway.
+Currently it can walk linearly, interface with a PS3 controller, stream 1080p30 video, talk via flite and an on-board speaker, sense objects with an ultrasonic sensor and collect acceleration data.
+Facial recognition using the camera with <a href="http://opencv.org/">OpenCV</a>, full integration of all features and more are underway.

 <h2>Hardware</h2>
 <ul>